theca11/steam-price-tracker/README.md

 -   The plugin can't find an app.

     Make sure you're writing the name of the app as it appears on the Steam Store.
-Partial matches will fail.
-If it still doesn't find it, use the app ID number instead of the name - it's part of the store page URL.
+If it still doesn't find it, try using the app ID number instead of the name - it's part of the store page URL.

 -   The displayed price is incorrect and/or is in the wrong currency.